Jolanrensen/docProcessorGradlePlugin/README.md

     // We can use the same function for both processInnerTagWithContent and processTagWithContent private fun processContent(tagWithContent: String): String {
        // We can get the content after the @example tag. val contentWithoutTag = tagWithContent
-            .removePrefix("@example")
-            .removeSurrounding("\n")
-            .trim()
+          .getTagArguments(tag = "example", numberOfArguments = 1)
+          .single()

        // While we can play with the other arguments, let's just return some simple modified content return "Hi from the example doc processor!
 Here's the content after the @example tag: \"$contentWithoutTag\"" }
 }
 ```